pantelis/aiml-common/lectures/python/_index.md

 # Learn Python

 Below is a list of recommended resources that will teach you quickly Python.
+You can select the right format based on your own experience on how best you learn.
+No matter what you do there is a good Python book to help you and use as a reference:  _Think Python by Allen B. Downey, 2nd edition_.
+This is an open source book.
+It is available without charge in HTML and PDF formats at http://greenteapress.com/wp/think-python-2e/ (Links to an external site.).

 ## The interactive path to learn python (preferred)